prepare.blog

 Survival Skills for Beginners: What Every New Prepper Needs

 TL;DR: The most essential survival skills for beginners come down to seven core areas: water, shelter, fire, first aid, navigation, food, and signaling.
 Learn them in priority order based on the Rule of 3s, practice in low-risk settings, and build competence before you build a gear collection.
-This guide — written from 12+ years of field experience as a FEMA-trained Wilderness First Responder in the Pacific Northwest — gives you the exact steps to get started.
+This guide — drawn from 12+ years of field experience as a FEMA-trained Wilderness First Responder in the Pacific Northwest — gives you the exact steps to get started.

 If your emergency plan right now is “panic, but with determination,” you’re not alone.
-Most people start prepping with good intentions and zero structure.
+Most folks start prepping with good intentions and zero structure.
 They buy a bunch of gear, watch a few YouTube videos, and call it prepared.
 That’s not preparedness — that’s shopping with anxiety.

 I’ve spent over a decade responding to emergencies in the Cascades and training people in wilderness survival.
 The single biggest lesson I’ve learned?
 Skills beat gear every time.
-A $300 survival kit in the hands of someone who’s never practiced is worth less than a BIC lighter and a tarp in the hands of someone who’s drilled the basics.
+A $300 kit in the hands of someone who’s never practiced is worth less than a BIC lighter and a tarp in the hands of someone who’s drilled the basics.

 What Are the 7 Basic Survival Skills?